+Topic See

-Topic See Stopping remirroring "ABORT REMIRROR" on page 3.
-Mirroring and unmirroring hard disks "Mirroring and Duplexing a Hard Disk" and "Unmirroring Hard Disks" in Chapter 7 of Supervising the Network.
+Stopping remirroring "ABORT REMIRROR"

+Mirroring and unmirroring hard disks Mirroring and Duplexing a Hard Disk and Unmirroring Hard Disks in Supervising the Network .

 REMOTE

 Load at the server console to allow remote access to the server from a workstation.